 By definition, persecution means “the act of harassing, oppressing, or killing people because of their difference from society.
 Christians are persecuted because their belief in Jesus Christ as Savior does not conform to the godlessness of a sinful world”. – Thoughtco.com

-In our western culture it is rare to hear of the oppression or murder of followers of Christ, but harassment is becoming more and more prevalent.
+In our western culture it is rare to hear of persecution in the form of the oppression or murder of followers of Christ, but harassment is becoming more and more prevalent.
 High school teenagers and university students can be brutal in their treatment of Christians by their name-calling, cruel jokes and marginalizing.